-We may also disclose information about you and your policy:
+We may also disclose information about you and your policy to:

 - Where it is necessary to deliver the products and services bought by you, for example, we may disclose your personal information to a credit card company to validate your credit card details and obtain payment.
 It may also be necessary for us to pass your personal information to the organisation from whom you have ordered any products or services other than your insurance product, such as legal expense provider, etc. At all times we will remain the data controller unless we inform you otherwise.

 Your privacy is important to us and we follow strict security and organisational procedures in the processing, storage, destruction of your information.
-This is to prevent unauthorised access or loss of your information We encrypt special categories of information in transit.
+This is to prevent unauthorised access or loss of your information.

 Transfer of data

 We will not transfer your personal data to countries that do not provide an adequate level of data protection.
-Your personal data may be disclosed to companies within the Group outside the EEA and to Service Providers outside the EEA.
+Your personal data may be disclosed to companies within the Group outside the UK or EEA and to Service Providers outside the UK or EEA.